angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What is the worst matchup for the deck?

 Delver.
 Delver.
 Definitely Delver.
-Also Shadow decks.
+Also Death Shadow decks.

 Basically any aggressive tempo shell running cheap threats and mana efficient disruption.
-RUG Delver is the (current) most played deck in Legacy and the deck has a hard time with that matchup (around 40% match win rate observed) however Grixis Delver is likely the worst to face as the addition of Thoughtseize as another angle of disruption makes them very hard to face.
+UR Delver is the most played deck in Legacy and the deck has a hard time with that matchup (between 30% and 35% depending on meta shifts and deck popularity) however Grixis Delver is likely the worst to face as the addition of Thoughtseize as another angle of disruption makes them very hard to face.

 :::row{variant=centered}
+- Dragon's Rage Channeler
 - Delver of Secrets
+- Thoughtseize
 :::

 ## What's a good meta to play Doomsday in?